IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 Here's what you need to know about the token auto-refresh:

 - Only one token refresh call can be active at a time.
+- The [callback function](#callback-function) specified during the SDK initialization is invoked after each auto-refresh attempt.
 - A [disconnect()](#disconnect-void) or [init()](#initopts-object-void) call cancels the active timer.
 - An unsuccessful [GET /token/refresh](../endpoints/get-token-refresh.md) response, for example, due to the user's optout or the refresh token expiration, suspends  the background auto-refresh process and requires a new login ([isLoginRequired()](#isloginrequired-boolean) returns `true`).